Sushant-Banjara/US_Natal_Health_Outcome/README.md

 # US_Natal_Health_Outcome
-A regression analysis on STATA for  natality outcome using massive (>4 GB) csv dataset
+A cleaning exercise and regression analysis on STATA for  natality outcome using a large (>6 GB) csv dataset